 Generally, lawsuit advances can allow you to have ample time to bear with your legal battle patiently—but only if you treat and use the funds responsibly.
 There are many ways you can use pre-settlement funding.
-Bringing your life back to normal and being able to afford household expenses and medical bills are some benefits of this type of financing.
+Bringing your life back to normal and being able to afford living expenses and medical bills are some benefits of this type of financing.

 Although whatever you do with the funds is up to you, pre-settlement funding companies expect you to treat non-recourse loans responsibly since they do come from your prospected lawsuit settlement.

 More often than not, most people do not really talk about how ‘not’ to treat legal funding advances, as this topic is a less frequented area.
-Here, we will discuss some ways you should not treat the funds you borrow from your potential settlement case so you can be mindful of this type of loan.
+Here, we will discuss some ways you should not treat the funds you borrow from your potential legal settlement so you can be mindful of this type of loan.

 Do not treat the funds as if they will never run out.

 Keep this in mind, after you use the money and the pool is exhausted, you will be back to square one, with no money in the hand, right from where you started.
-This time, the pressure to meet your living expenses would be more if the case is dragging.
+This time, the pressure to meet your living and daily expenses would be more if the case is dragging.

 Do not treat your lawsuit advance as your final settlement or damages award.